 The Americans occupied the town of York until May 8th when they retreated.
 Holding onto York had never been part of the plan and with British territory on the east and west it would have presented too great of a strain on resources.
 The Americans reported 55 killed and 265 wounded, mostly in the explosion of the magazine.
 The British totals are debated but including the militia and natives it is thought to be 82 killed and another 393 wounded, captured or missing.

 The barracks at Fort York were built in 1815 when the fort was rebuilt and expanded.
 Originally the room shown below was home to 32 soldiers, soldiers wives and children.
 As time went on the numbers were reduced until it was split into several separate rooms for each family.

 After the war was over a new powder magazine was built not far from where the previous one had been detonated.
 The date stone has been replaced with a replica while the original is preserved in the museum at the fort.
 The initials stand for Georgius Rex III (King George 3rd) and the 54th year of his reign (25 Oct.
 1813 to 24 Oct.
 1814).

-It’s been 203 years since this battle but we should pause and reflect on those who gave everything to defend our town.
+It’s been 203 years, as of 2016, since this battle but we should pause and reflect on those who gave everything to defend our town.
 It’s also 200 years since Fort York completed it’s restorations after the war, taking on it’s current form.